danmayer/coverband/README.md

 By default Coverband has assumed you are trying to track your application code usage not all the supporting framework and library (Gems) code usage.
 There has been some good points and reasons folks want to track library usage, for example to find out which Gems they aren't actually using in production.
 See some of the discussion on [issue 21](https://github.com/danmayer/coverband/issues/21).

-* Using the Tracepoint Collector
-   * just make sure to set `Coverband.configuration.include_gems = true` in your config options
-   * note by tracking all the additional usage this can have significant performance impacts of the Tracepoint implementation
 * Using the Coverage Collector
    * use the `safe_reload_files` feature to add the path of all gem files you wish to track
    * --- or ---